📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 • Lower impact on beneficial bacteria: Compared to broad-spectrum alternatives like ciprofloxacin or doxycycline, azithromycin tends to cause less disruption to the nitrifying bacteria that power your aquarium's biological filtration.

-Fish Zithro Dosage and Administration Guide
+Bird Zithro Dosage and Administration Guide

 Accurate dosing ensures effective treatment while minimizing side effects and the risk of antibiotic resistance.
 Follow these guidelines carefully.